carolinearvidsson/lin513/README.md

 ### Basic data structure

-Upon running the program, in either training or test mode, the data will be structured as defined below.
+Upon running the program, in either training or test mode, the data will be structured by the classes WS and Word.
+The class FeatureMatrix collects and organizes extracted features and calls on the class MultiLinear to train (train mode) regression models and predict and test (test mode) said models.

-##### WS (Wordspace) (CFS)
+#### WS (Wordspace) (CFS)

 The wordspace contains all entries from the data.
 It collects unique Word objects (see below) in a set as well as stores all target types which will be used by some of the feature classes.

-##### Word (CFS)
+#### Word (CFS)

 The Word object represents a single entry (i.e. row) from the dataset.
 The content of each column (see Data section above) are used as attributes.

-##### FeatureMatrix (CA)
+#### FeatureMatrix (CA)
 A feature matrix where rows represent target tokens and columns represent their features to be used in predicting lexical complexity of single words in sentence context.

 #### MultiLinear (CFS)

 The class is used both for training regression models as well as testing the models, depending on chosen mode.
-As described in section Output, it creates versions of the incoming feature matrix to train and test multiple models.
-Prints results per model from statistical measures.
+As described in section [Output](#output), it creates versions of the incoming feature matrix to train and test multiple models.
+Its final output prints results per model from statistic measures.

 ### Features

 The following features are calculated for each entry.
-In total there are 784 feature values spread over nine .
+In total there are 784 feature values spread over nine classes.
 All public methods in the feature classes (i.e. not prefixed with leading underscore) return one or more feature(s) of a given word object.

+***ATTENTION:*** it is easy to change the number of features by excluding/adding feature classes called in main.py.
+If this is done, make sure to check the indices used to create versions of the full feature matrix in regression.py.
+Otherwise, it will make versions of the matrix that may correspond to features as intended.

+#### Length (CFS)
 #### Word length (CFS)

 Returns the number of characters in target word.